 Financial assets, which potentially subject us and our subsidiaries and associates to credit risk, consist principally of trade receivables, loans receivable issued, cash and short-term investments.
-We sell services on a prepayment basis or ensure that our receivables are from customers with an appropriate credit history - large merchants and agents with sufficient and appropriate credit history.
-Our receivables from merchants and others, except for agents, are generally non-interest-bearing and do not require collateral.
-Receivables and loans from agents are interest-bearing and unsecured.
-We hold cash primarily with reputable Russian and international banks, including the Central Bank of Russia, which management considers having minimal risk of default, although credit ratings of Russian and Kazakh banks are generally lower than those banks in more developed markets.
-Short-term investments include fixed-rate debt instruments issued by the top Russian banks.
+We sell services on a prepayment basis or ensure that our receivables are from customers with

 The carrying amount of accounts receivable, net of allowance for impairment of receivables, represents the maximum amount exposed to credit risk for this type of receivables.
 The table below demonstrates the largest counterparties' balances as a percentage of respective totals: